mapbox/vector-tile-spec/3.0/README.md

 ### 4.4.
 Feature Attributes

 There are two different ways that feature attributes MAY be encoded within a `layer`.
 In this document the first way shall be defined as Legacy Attributes and the second as Inline Attributes.
 Any single `layer` MUST NOT use both Inline and Legacy Attributes.
 Both of these forms of attributes are considered valid and a decoder of Vector Tiles MUST support both versions.
 A valid encoder MAY use either of the forms of attributes but SHOULD prefer the use of Inline Attributes.
-In later versions of Vector Tiles, Legacy Attributes might be considered depreciated, therefore Inline Attributes are suggested.
+Legacy Attributes are considered obsolescent and the use of Inline Attributes is encouraged.

 #### 4.4.1 Legacy Attributes

-Legacy attributes are the way in which attribute data was encoded in Vector Tiles from version 2 and below.
-They are still supported as a valid way to encode Attributes currently, but lack some of the features that are avaiable to Inline Attrributes.
+Legacy attributes are the way in which attribute data was encoded in Vector Tiles in version 2 and below.
+They are still current supported as a valid way to encode Attributes, but lack some of the features that are available with Inline Attributes.
-Legacy Attributes make use of the `keys` and `values` fields in a `layer` and the `tags` field in a `feature`.
+Legacy Attributes use of the `keys` and `values` fields in a `layer` and the `tags` field in a `feature`.
 If Legacy Attributes are used, the `string_values`, `float_values`, `double_values`, and `int_values` in a `layer` and the `attributes` field in a `feature` MUST NOT be used.

-Legacy feature attributes are encoded as pairs of integers in the `tag` field of a feature.
+Legacy attributes are encoded as pairs of integers in the `tag` field of a feature.
 The first integer in each pair represents the zero-based index of the key in the `keys` set of the `layer` to which the feature belongs.
 The second integer in each pair represents the zero-based index of the value in the `values` set of the `layer` to which the feature belongs.
-Every key index MUST be unique within that feature such that no other attribute pair within that feature has the same key index.
+Each key index MUST be unique within each feature, such that no other attribute pair within the same feature has the same key index.
 A feature MUST have an even number of `tag` fields.
 A feature `tag` field MUST NOT contain a key index or value index greater than or equal to the number of elements in the layer's `keys` or `values` set, respectively.

 ##### 4.4.1.1 Legacy Attribute Values